sgruhier/foundation_rails_helper/README.md

 * A custom FormBuilder to generate form with Foundation framework.
 It replaces the current `form_for` so you don't have to change your rails code.
-Errors messages are property displayed
+Errors messages are properly displayed
 * A `display_flash_messages` helper method to use Zurb Foundation Alerts UI

 I use this gem only been with Rails 3.1 and ruby 1.9.2.
 It should work for Rails 3.0.